 Here’s where it gets a little confusing and counter-intuitive.
 But bear with me.

-Products that claim to be ‘vegan’ but may not be ‘cruelty-free’ means the product does not contain animal products or animal-derived ingredients but sadly, the products or its ingredients may have been tested on animals.
+Products that claim to be ‘vegan’ but may not be ‘cruelty-free’ means the product does not contain animal products or animal-derived ingredients but sadly, the products or their ingredients may have been tested on animals.

 Isn’t it Illegal for Brands to Lie About Being Cruelty-Free/Vegan?